Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Discussion and future work

 We have introduced a novel TFCCA approach for non-Euclidean functional data, and in particular, probability densities and shapes.
 Our approach is based on local linearizations of the data in tangent spaces and dimension reduction.
 The framework, in principle, can be used on several other nonlinear functional data objects, especially in scenarios when objects have been normalized to unit length to facilitate scale invariant analysis.
 In these cases, the relatively simple geometry of the Hilbert unit sphere can be used to substantial benefit.

 The main limitation of the proposed framework is exposed when datasets contain high variability and restricting attention to a single (or groupwise) tangent space(s) might result in distorted estimates of correlations.
 On the other hand, as seen in the analysis of the GBM tumor dataset, when variances are relatively small, the tangent space framework is quite useful.
-Thus, a natural extension of the framework is to develop an intrinsic FCCA on manifolds that avoids any linearization and is able to uncover any potential nonlinear correlations.
+Thus, a natural extension of the framework is to develop intrinsic FCCA on manifolds that avoids any linearization and is able to uncover any potential nonlinear correlations.
+Although not directly related to FCCA, Dubey and M\"{u}ller \cite{https://doi.org/10.1111/rssb.12337} discuss intrinsic approaches for time varying functional data on general metric spaces based on the notion of metric covariance.
+We plan to explore whether this idea can be applied in our setting.

+To summarize a GBM tumor's texture information, we use a univariate voxel value PDF.
+Incorporating spatial information of the voxels into the PDF would result in a richer representation of a tumor's appearance.
+However, the tumor regions for different GBM patients are not in direct correspondence with each other, making any subsequent comparisons difficult without first registering the tumor regions.
+As such, we leave this interesting research direction as future work.
+Finally, we assume that the voxel value PDFs are strictly positive.
+However, in some applications, one may encounter PDFs of interest with disconnected support.